ehibb/react-player/README.md

 This is a FORK of react-player.

 The purpose of the fork is to change how `seekTo` operates.
-In the current version `seekTo` treats any number between 0 and 1 as a fraction, which is not ideal for my use case.
+In the current version `seekTo` treats any number between 0 and 1 as a fraction unless a type is also given; not ideal for my use case.
 The only change made in this fork is amending this (and creating a private package)

 <h1 align='center'>